nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 module.exports = mainController;
 ```
 ## Creating the Routes
 Back in the main app file, `app.js`, we need to define our API routes.
-First, we need to import our route actions.
+First, we need to import our route handlers ("controllers").
 Right under the dependencies, add the main controller:

 ```js
 ...